 The biggest challenge facing children with autism spectrum disorder is social communication.

 Eye contact, language, attention span, nonverbal communication and social flexibility are just a few of the skills needed to succeed in the social world.
-As your child grows, these challenges turn into real pitfalls.
-When you play with your child you increase their ability to have an extended social interaction.
-When your child’s ability to interact increases so to does their ability to make relationships and learn.

 To learn from others we must look at other people's faces.